-Simone de Beauvoir was a feminist and, if you religiously read far right websites such as Return of Kings (like we do, as we’re rampaging misogynists who like drinking beer, pumping iron, and firing weapons wildly into the air), you’ll know feminism is leading to the utter collapse of Western civilization.
+Simone de Beauvoir was a feminist and, if you religiously read far-right websites such as Return of Kings (like we do, as we’re rampaging misogynists who like drinking beer, pumping iron, and firing weapons wildly into the air), you’ll know feminism is leading to the utter collapse of Western civilization.
 Those… bloody women and their opinions!

-Anyway, de Beauvoir (1908 – 1986) was a trailblazing feminist, intellectual, and all-around awesome lady who dedicated her life to culture, philosophy, and politics.
+Anyway, de Beauvoir (1908 – 1986) was a trailblazing feminist, intellectual, and overall awesome lady who dedicated her life to culture, philosophy, and politics.
 The Woman Destroyed was published in 1967 as the writer verged on her 60s, with the result being three short stories contemplating ageing, loneliness, and what it is to be a woman.
 We know all about the latter!